datares/ez-gpt/README.md

-# EZ-GPT: Using GPT-2 to finetune on downstream language modeling tasks
+# EZ-GPT: Dead simple language modeling

+The goal of this project is to use GPT-2 to finetune on downstream language modeling tasks, and in the process prepare a repository that makes it as simple as possible to train a text generation model on any dataset.

 ## Setup